bjango/Bjango-Templates/Help/Style Guide.md

 A base `Background` layer that fills the entire canvas with `#333333` should also be provided (it allows for easy background colour editing as well as providing a good starting point).

+If the design tool supports it, all the suggested layers and groups can be coloured.
+In Photoshop, they’re violet.

 -----

 ### Optional layers